Gurdaspur district

 Gurdaspur district is a district in the Majha region of the state of Punjab, India.
 Gurdaspur is the district headquarters.
 It internationally borders Narowal District of Pakistani Punjab, and the districts of Amritsar, Pathankot, Kapurthala and Hoshiarpur.
 Two main rivers Beas and Ravi passes through the district.
 The Mughal emperor Akbar is said to have been enthroned in a garden near Kalanaur, a historically important town in the district.
 The district is at the foothills of the Himalayas.
+The district is part of the Jalandhar division.

 As of 2011 it is the third most populous district of Punjab (out of 22), after Ludhiana and Amritsar.
 Batala, with 31% of the district's population, is its largest city.

 History

 Coin of Dharaghosha, king of the Audumbaras, in the Indo-Greek style, from Gurdaspur district, c.
 100 BCE.

 Obv: Standing figure, probably of Vishvamitra, Kharoshthi legend, around: Mahadevasa Dharaghoshasa/Odumbarisa "Great Lord King Dharaghosha/Prince of Audumabara", across: Viçvamitra "Vishvamitra".

 Rev: Trident battle-axe, tree with railing, Brahmi legend identical in content to the obverse.